ENV data yield ASCII-8BIT encoded strings under Windows with unicode username

 Its current behavior seems to mangle UTF-8 data in environment vars so badly that the data can't be reconstructed from within ruby.
 (As such, simply passing through ASCII-8BIT data untouched would be preferable to the current behavior, as one could at least then force_encoding from within ruby.)

-Updated by Iristyle (Ethan Brown) almost 3 years ago
+Updated by Iristyle (Ethan Brown) about 3 years ago

 I agree that ENV corruption continues to be a problem in Ruby.
 The expectation is that regardless of current locale, I should get UTF-8 strings when using ENV on Windows.
 Here is a simple reproduction of the failure on